-Why not use your empty store at night for a wine tasting event.
-Invite your customers in for an evening of fine wines and run it in conjunction with a local wine merchant – they provide the wine and advice, you offer a free & fun evening for your customers.
+Why not use your empty store at night for a wine-tasting event?
+Invite your customers in for an evening of fine wines and run it in conjunction with a local wine merchant – they provide the wine and advice, and you offer a free & fun evening for your customers.
 And again, be playful with it – call it ‘Glasses half empty’.

 5. Reward Loyalty With REAL Rewards